 In 1976, Keith D. Yates, one of the original black belts of Allen R. Steen (the Father of Texas Karate) founded the Southwest Tae Kwon Do Association.
 It was the early days of the martial arts in America, and there were few associations which maintained quality standards and credible programs for both instructors and students.
-The group was born out of that need, and that need has driven it for almost four decades.
+The group was born out of that need, and that need has driven it for well over four decades.

 At first just an association of Mr. Yates' own black belts, the membership soon swelled to include martial artists from several styles and states.
 As the arts in America began to diversify, so did the association.
 In 1996 the name became the American Karate and Tae Kwon Do Organization, indicating the group's widened stature.
 Standards of membership for both individuals and schools were set up and two divisions were established—one for arts of Korean background and one for arts with a Japanese/Okinawan origin.

 But one thing has not changed—the AKATO is still committed to the benefits of the traditions of the martial arts while acknowledging that the arts must keep up with the ever-changing society in which we live and practice our various styles and skills.
 With members in seven states the AKATO is not the biggest martial arts organization around but it is one of the most credible and well-organized.

 The American Karate and Tae Kwon Do Organization has three main purposes:

 • To promote quality education of American martial artists

 • To provide high professional standards for schools, instructors and rank promotions

 • To cultivate friendship and mutual understanding between American martial artists